IDCI-Consulting/MetastazBundle/README.md

             parameters:
                 connection: metastaz

-To activate or not Template verification just set to true the use_tempate parameter:
+In order to activate update constraints based on Templates, set the *use_tempate* parameter to true:

     # Metastaz Configuration
     metastaz:
         container:
             use_template: true

-Metastaz container can act like an active records.
-To enable this feature active the instance_pool:
+Metastaz container can hold records in memory until you manually flush them to the database.
+In order to enable this feature, set the *instance_pool* parameter to true:

     # Metastaz Configuration
     metastaz:
         container:
             instance_pooling: true

-You can define different store or create yours.
-Metastaz bundle provide an ORM and an ODM.
+You can select different stores or create yours.
+MetastazBundle provide an ORM and an ODM store.

-To use them set the class store parameters (DoctrineORMMetastazStore or DoctrineODMMetastazStore)
+In order to use them, set the store *class* parameter to *DoctrineORMMetastazStore* or *DoctrineODMMetastazStore*

     # Metastaz Configuration
     metastaz:
         store:
             class: DoctrineORMMetastazStore

-Configure connections (app/config/config.yml):
+Configure database connections (app/config/config.yml):

     # Doctrine Configuration